dgroomes/mongodb-playground/README.md

 See the README in [basic/](basic/).

+### `materialized/`

+An intermediate MongoDB example using NodeJS that showcases how to create a materialized view using the `$out` stage of an aggregation pipeline.
+This is extended from the [*Aggregation with the Zip Code Data Set*](https://docs.mongodb.com/manual/tutorial/aggregation-zip-code-data-set/) example on the MongoDB website.

+See the README in [materialized/](materialized/).

 ### `incremental/`

 This is an intermediate MongoDB example that showcases how you might incrementally load input data into an existing